mantik-ai/tutorials/tutorials/tracking/README.md

 # Using the mlflow tracking API

-This tutorial helps you to get started with the mlflow tracking UI.
+This tutorial helps you to get started with the mlflow tracking API.
 For detailed information, please refer to the [mlflow documentation](https://www.mlflow.org/docs/latest/tracking.html#logging-data-to-runs).

 ## Remote tracking